vigetlabs/olive_branch/README.md

 ## Upgrading to version 3

-Default inflection header changed from `X-Inflect-With` to `Inflect-With`
+Default inflection header changed from `X-Key-Inflection` to `Key-Inflection`.

 ## Troubleshooting